treee111/wahooMapsCreator/docs/CONTRIBUTING.md

 - `tooling` - programs, scripts used by Windows and macOS to test and check the generated maps

 ## User directory
 Files which are processed through the tool are stored in the user directory to be release-independent.
-The name of the directory is: `$user_directory/wahooMapsCreatorData` and has the follwing folders:
+The name of the directory is: `$user_directory/wahooMapsCreatorData` and has the following folders:
 - root - generated files are saved here
 - `_download` - all downloaded files are saved and extracted here
 - `_tiles` - intermediate files per tile are stored here